- Can I put some Unity GUI/object above of UniWebView?

 UniWebView is a layer of the system UI and is added above of the whole Unity view.
 That means it is always floating over your Unity scene.
-You can never put your elements from Unity above of the webpage.
-You can only organize the layout of your Unity elements and the web view to make them look good together.
+You can never put your elements from Unity above of the web page.
+However, you can organize the layout of your Unity elements and the web view to make them look good together.
 With the help of

-UniWebView also contains Unity Editor support on macOS for debug purpose.
-You could bring up a standalone web view directly in the Play Mode of Unity Editor if you are developing your game on a Mac.
+UniWebView also contains Unity Editor support on macOS for debug purposes.
 If you are working on a Windows PC, you can still build and use UniWebView on mobile devices, but you cannot see the result directly in the Windows Unity Editor.

-Sometimes the session is not kept on iOS.
+# Sometimes the web page session is not kept on iOS.